Vyridian/vxlisp/docs/how-to-add-new-language.md

    :context vx/translation/en/context-test
    :doc     "Build Python Test Code")

-4. Create Batch Files - In vxlisp-vxcore, create new batch files to run and compile.
-Copy runbuildjava.bat and .sh and name them runbuildpython.bat and runbuildpython.sh.
+4. Create Scripts - In vxlisp-vxcore, create new script files to run and compile.
+Copy buildjava.bat and .sh and name them buildpython.bat and buildpython.sh.
 In those files, replace java with python.

-5. Generate Code - Run the batch.
+5. Generate Code - Run the script.
 If everything went to plan, you will have new folders for source and test in their proper places.

 6. Code Behind - Now you will need to add a code-behind to vxlisp files that need native code.
 Create a text file in src/vx folder named core_python.txt.
 The contents of this file will be injected into the generated code.
 Define any common routines here.
 See other languages for examples.
 Note: C++ has special syntax for header files and compile ordering.